 I graduated from the University of New Mexico in December 2011 with a Bachelors Degree in Arts and Sciences (major in History), and then again in 2011 with a Masters in Secondary Education with emphasis in Social Studies.
-I have 10 years experience in teaching, but this is my 1st year at Hamilton High School.

 My Educational Philosophy